 London is a great destination for a health & social care study trip on a budget.
 A study trip to London will allow your students to explore different sectors and institutions involved in health and social care in the UK.

-The Florence Nightingale Museum allows students to explore the role of Nightingale in the development of training for nurses and standards of care in hospitals, whilst a visit to the renowned British Psychoanalytical Society will allow your students to gain a deeper understanding of what working in mental health entails.
+The Florence Nightingale Museum allows students to explore the role of Nightingale in the development of training for nurses and standards of care in hospitals, whilst a half-day course through Medical Projects will allow your students to gain a deeper understanding of what life is like working as a healthcare professional.

 At StudyLink we have a fantastic choice of subject-relevant visits that will give your students an interesting insight into the potential career paths open to them in health and social care.